AmericaSanchezLeon/PeatixFrondEnd/README.md

-# Frond End Exercise
+# Front End Exercise
 This website was created as part of an exercise during a job interview. <br/>
 The task was to develop a temperature converter using React, with both light and dark mode functionality.

-##For this application the used technologies were:
+## For this application the used technologies were:
 - NPM
 - React (Hooks, states & JSX)
 - CSS